ItzNotABug/HouseAds/README.md

 And show Interstitial like - `interstitial.show();`

 ## HouseAdsNative
-HouseAdsNative is the type of Ad where you can define your own layouts for the Ad Assets just like AdMob's `NativeAdvancedUnified`.
+HouseAdsNative is the type of Ad where you can pass your own views which includes Ad Assets just like AdMob's `NativeAdvancedUnified`.
+<br/>The `setNativeAdView()` method in `HouseAdsNative` accepts two types of object to specify your View containing Ad Assets.
+* HouseAdsNativeAdView Object,
+* View Object containing Ad Assets.

+#### HouseAdsNativeView
-<br/>You'll need to pass the ids of the Assets (Icon, Call to Action View, Header Image etc) in a `HouseAdsNativeView` in their respective setter methods
-and then set that `NativeView` object to the HouseAdsNative's `setNativeView()` .
+If you use a `HouseAdsNativeView`, you'll need to pass the ids of the Assets (Icon, Call to Action View, Header Image etc) in a `HouseAdsNativeView` in their respective setter methods and then set that object to the HouseAdsNative's `setNativeView()` .
 <br/>Following is an example of `HouseAdsNativeView` -
 ```java
 final Relativelayout adLayout = findViewById(R.id.adLayout); //Ad Assets inside a ViewGroup